 - Work and skills courses and a range of activities determined jointly with referring agencies such as Job Centre Plus, Work Programme Providers.
-This includes agencies supporting people with issues around drugs and alcohol, mental health difficulties, young parents and those meeting the criteria for support under the Troubled Families Programme. - During 2012-13 academic year 233 individuals undertook family learning courses focussed on improving literacy and numeracy skills aimed at helping people back into work. - A range of staff have been trained to provide support and guidance regarding debt management and budgeting. - An 11% increase in child-minders trained to provide an inclusive service for children with additional needs, as part of the Childcare Sufficiency Strategy. - Development of a Credit Union in Partnership with Bracknell Forest Homes. - The Credit Union rolled out a number of surgeries before Christmas 2013, take up was very high.
+This includes agencies supporting people with issues around drugs and alcohol, mental health difficulties, young parents and those meeting the criteria for support under the Troubled Families Programme. - During 2012-13 academic year 233 individuals undertook family learning courses focussed on improving literacy and numeracy skills aimed at helping people back into work. - A range of staff have been trained to provide support and guidance regarding debt management and budgeting. - An 11% increase in child-minders trained to provide an inclusive service for children with additional needs, as part of the Childcare Sufficiency Strategy. - Bracknell Forest Homes and Bracknell Forest Council are working together with United Savings & Loans to introduce a Credit Union in Bracknell Forest.
+The Credit Union will enable local residents to borrow money at reasonable rates without turning to doorstep lenders and payday loan organisations.
+Local residents will also be able to take advantage of a unique budgeting system called a Jam Jar account that will assist with money management and prioritising key household bills. - The Credit Union rolled out a number of surgeries before Christmas 2013, take up was very high.
 The formal launch of the Credit Union is taking place in March 2014. - Increased access to local facilities through the Leisure Saver Scheme, during 2012/13 there were 6,794 visits to Leisure Centres by members of the scheme, of which around 660 were under 16.